 iv.
-If the recommendations of the department and the Associate Dean of the Faculty (faculty affairs) differ, ATC will review the candidate’s file and make a third recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
+If the recommendations of the department and the designated Associate Dean of the Faculty (faculty affairs) differ, ATC will review the candidate’s file and make a third recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
 This recommendation will be made on or before February 25.

 v.
 The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
 The decision on the candidates shall be announced as soon as possible to the departments concerned.
 The Dean of the Faculty/Vice President for Academic Affairs shall offer further three-year contracts to successful reappointment candidates on or before March 1.